rrwiren/rpi5-ai-setup/README.md

 -----

-Happy hacking—with a Pi 5 RAG pipeline that's carefully chunked, tested, and ready for next-level "Pro" expansions. 🚀
+Happy hacking—with a Pi 5 RAG pipeline that's carefully chunked, tested, and tested again under local embeddings (Sentence Transformers) + Mistral 7B for final generation.
+And if your CPU creeps up near 85°C, never forget: a swift blast of fresh Finnish air via your balcony door can do wonders to cool it down in a pinch\! 🚀